Are you just one of the thousands of Google affiliate sites that pretend they're a search engine when they're really just using Google search?

 What if I look up my domain and find that my site was wrongly excluded from the index?

 Most often that's an unintentional language classification issue -- perhaps you have some Russian pages on your site but the whole thing isn't in Russian.
 If it's something that's OK by our inclusion policy we would be willing to unblock it if we had a support team.
-We don't have any support people.
+We don't have any dedicated support people yet.

 What if there's a site is in the search results that shouldn't be (i.e. porn, torrent, or Chinese language sites)?